-Now, the case of Jacobi's theory is particularly interesting because although pernicious indeterminism is present within the velocity-configuration space of Jacobi's theory - since the velocities are dependent on parametrization - it is not found within the phase space since reparameterizations are symmetries on the canonical momenta.
-This means that provided they confine themselves to the constraint manifold a temporal substantivalist can stick to a completely haecceitist reading of both curves and points in phase space with each point representing a distinct instantaneous state and each solution representing a distinct dynamical history.
-Thus even though Jacobi's theory cam be classified as a gauge theory, in that it features first class constraints, it has a phase space that can unproblematically accommodate a non-reductive interpretation without any recourse to anti-haecceitism.
-In this respect it constitutes a notable counter example to accounts of the interpretation of gauge theories (such as that presented by Belot and Earman [1999], [2001]) which are presumed by their authors to hold generically.
+However, the case of Jacobi's theory is particularly interesting because although pernicious indeterminism is possible within the velocity-configuration space of Jacobi's theory-since the velocities are dependent on parameterisation it is not possible within the phase space since reparameterisations are symmetries on the canonical momenta.
+This means that provided they confine themselves to the constraint manifold, a temporal substantivalist can stick to a completely literal reading of phase space (and the Haecceitism that we are presuming goes along with it) such that each point represents a distinct instantaneous state and each solution representing a distinct dynamical history.
+Thus even though Jacobi's theory can be classified as a gauge theory in that it features first class constraints, it has a phase space that can unproblematically accommodate a non-reductive interpretation without any recourse to anti-Haecceitism.
+In this respect it constitutes a notable counter-example to accounts of the interpretation of gauge theories (such as that presented by Belot and Earman [1999], [2001]) which are presumed by their authors to hold generically.

-The second point that marks the substantivalism vs relativism dispute with regard to time in Jacobi's theory distinct from both the case of global symmetries in Newtonian mechanics and local symmetries in generic gauge theories is that the a reductionist position is no longer available.
+The second point that marks the substantivalism vs relationalism dispute with regard to time in Jacobi's theory distinct from both the case of global symmetries in Newtonian mechanics and local symmetries in generic gauge theories is that the reductionist position is no longer available.
 As discussed extensively above, the structure of Jacobi's theory is such that the application of symplectic reduction will lead to a reduced phase space which has a trivial dynamical structure such that it can only be made sense of by reference back to the unreduced space.
-This renders a reductionist reading of the theory inadequate since to get off the ground it would require the utilization of exactly the otiose structure (gauge related points on the constraint manifold) the elimination of which was its supposed benefit.
-Moreover, the reductionist desire to construct a reduced phase space which can be interpreted along literal (i.e. haecceitist) lines manifestly fails since on its own the relevant reduced space can only be read as representing isolated instantaneous states corresponding to dynamically trivial universes.
-Thus, with regard to time in Jacobi's theory at least any viable form of relationalism is going to have to be non-reductive - does this then mean that it must be anti-haecceitist?
-In order to answer this question let us then consider the relationalist credentials our two non-reductive strategies for representing change and observables.
-In particular, it is interesting to consider how we should interpret their presentation of dynamics constraint manifold in terms of the ideas of possibility spaces and haecceity that we have been discussing.
+This renders a reductionist reading of the theory inadequate since to get off the ground it would require the utilisation of exactly the otiose structure (gauge related points on the constraint manifold) the elimination of which was its supposed benefit.
+Moreover, the reductionist desire to construct a reduced phase space which can be interpreted along literal lines manifestly fails since on its own the relevant reduced space can only be read as representing isolated instantaneous states corresponding to dynamically trivial universes.
+Thus, with regard to time in Jacobi's theory at least, any viable form of relationalism is going to have to be non-reductive - does this then mean that it must be anti-Haecceitist?
+In order to answer this question let us then consider the relationalist credentials of our two non-reductive strategies for representing change and observables.
+In particular, it is interesting to consider how we should interpret their presentation of dynamics upon the constraint manifold in terms of the ideas of possibility spaces and Haecceity that we have been discussing.